coateds/DevOpsOnWindows/InstallationNotes.md

 	Install-Module posh-git

-Return may be a warning about installing the modules from an untrusted repository
+Return may be a warning about installing the modules from an untrusted repository.
 Posh-Git is installed to:   C:\Program Files\WindowsPowerShell\Modules\posh-git\0.7.0
+PS Modules at this point should include:
+  * PackageManagement
+  * posh-git
+  * PowerShellGet

 Create profiles to run the Posh-Git
 	Copy file profile.example.ps1 to C:\Program Files\WindowsPowerShell\Modules\posh-git\0.7.0
 	Also copy MikeRobbins.ps1

 Create/Copy files in C:\Users\dcoate\Documents\WindowsPowerShell
-	Microsoft.PowerShell_profile.ps1
+  * Microsoft.PowerShell_profile.ps1
-	Microsoft.PowerShellISE_profile.ps1
+  * Microsoft.PowerShellISE_profile.ps1

 	Contents:
 		New-PSDrive –Name “U” –PSProvider FileSystem –Root “\\exp-ufs-01\USERS\dcoate” #–Persist